steadylearner/Chat/README.md

 You also need to understand what is [Websocket API] to understand what you need to connect, send, receive and close the websocket for your chat app.

-(You may also visit [socket-io] JavaScript framework if you are more familar with JavaScript to understand the topic better.)
+(You may also visit [socket-io] JavaScript framework if you are more familiar with JavaScript to understand the topic better.)

 We will use ws-rs Rust crate for this post.
-So I want you to visit [its website][ws-rs] and read its API and documenation first.
+So I want you to visit [its website][ws-rs] and read its API and documentation first.

 The chat app we will build here is just the improved version of [ws-rs-html-example].
 Therefore, I want you to visit it and read its source code.

 I also prepared the examples to compare [ws-rs] to [socket-io] at [socket-io-and-ws-rs-comparision] GitHub page.
 You may refer to it if you are already knew  API of [socket-io].

-Whenever you have doubt about **Rust**, please visit [Rust Documentation] page and seach on your own.
+Whenever you have doubt about **Rust**, please visit [Rust Documentation] page and search on your own.
 It will be better for you to read [Concurrency in Rust] and search other articles if you want to understand why Rust is fast.

-(If you were completely new at Rust, but familar with JavaScript, you may read [TypeScript](https://www.typescriptlang.org/docs/index.html) documentation first because the purpose of both langauges is to have strong type system.
+(If you were completely new at Rust, but familiar with JavaScript, you may read [TypeScript](https://www.typescriptlang.org/docs/index.html) documentation first because the purpose of both languages is to have strong type system.
 It will help you to learn **Rust** if you haven't any experience in Rust.)

 <br />